-That’s good news for graduate students, who can anticipate a positive GIS career outlook with opportunities to enter dynamic and lucrative positions.
-Here are some of the fastest-growing jobs that use GIS and the skills students should develop to prepare for them:
+That is good news for graduate students, who can anticipate a positive GIS career outlook with opportunities to enter dynamic and lucrative positions.
+Here are some of the fastest-growing jobs in GIS and the skills students should develop to prepare for them:

 Geographers study the earth’s surface, surveying how features form and change, the ways inhabitants navigate their environments and the effects of social, political and cultural norms.
 They gather and interpret data from a variety of sources, including field work, censuses, maps, photographs and satellite imagery.
 Their research involves observation, controlled experiments and surveys.
 They may then link their results to other fields of study, including economics, public health, politics and environmental science.